Skip to content

 Protect Your Data: Enable Ransomware Protection in Windows 11

-Once activated, Windows 11 actively monitors programs trying to access your protected folders.
-You then choose which applications are allowed access, significantly boosting your data security.
+Once you turn it on, Windows 11 watches closely for any programs trying to get into your protected folders.
+You then tell Windows which apps are safe to have access, making your data much more secure.

 ⚡ Quick Answer